-PLEASE NOTE: we are no longer accepting applications for individual grants until further notice.
+PLEASE NOTE: we are not accepting applications for individual grants at the moment.
+For government information on student funding, see here.

 Sir Walter St. John’s Educational Charity sets aside a small amount of funding each year to support a few individual students in exceptional circumstances.
 Grants are awarded to cover expenditure necessary for attendance on the course, such as registration fees, travel, books or equipment.
 Maintenance grants are not available.